ALTERNATIVE STONES

 A note on heat treatment of sapphires: Heat treatment is an extremely common practice with sapphires.
 While an unheated sapphire can sometimes be considered more valuable, the majority of sapphires in the marketplace have been heat-treated.
 This is done to improve a sapphire’s color and improve clarity.

-Emeralds can go either way in our book.
-On the one hand, are a lovely gem—the green is unparalleled.
+Emeralds are a lovely gem —the green is unparalleled.
 However, while emeralds are harder than other stones that are not always ideal for an engagement ring, as they are more prone to chipping than rubies and sapphires.
 It is rare to find an emerald that does not have inclusions and surface-reaching fractures that can be seen with the naked eye.
-If you are set on an emerald, we suggest extra caution while wearing your piece to protect the stone against any damage!
+We suggest extra caution while wearing your piece to protect the stone against any damage!

 OPALS